omerk/docs.electrolama.com/docs/radio-docs/troubleshooting.md

 Please note that this is not a zzh specific issue, a [quick Google search](https://www.google.com/search?q=raspberry+pi+usb+disconnect+ssd) will lead to many forum threads/blog posts discussing the same issue and recommendations.

+## Can I use Zigbee and Bluetooth on zzh at the same time?

+While the chip used on zzh is a multiprotocol device (CC2652R), the standard ZNP coordinator firmware only makes use of Zigbee.
+We are not aware of any firmware development that utilises both Zigbee and Bluetooth.
+If you're interested in developing Bluetooth applications with zzh you might find the [official SDK from TI helpful](https://www.ti.com/tool/SIMPLELINK-CC13X2-26X2-SDK)

+## I can get everything but "Device X" working, how do I fix that?

+zzh is sold as a general purpose development board and while we can offer support to get you up and running with flashing firmware and communicating with your stick, we can not help you with specific software or device queries.

+For specific device instructions, we find the [zigbee2mqtt Supported Devices](https://www.zigbee2mqtt.io/information/supported_devices.html) page quite useful.
+If instructions there don't fix your problem, we suggest raising an issue on relevant forums/issue trackers for the particular software you are using.

 ## cc2538-bsl.py Issues

 **"ERROR: Timeout waiting for ACK / NACK after ‘Synch (0x55 0x55)’**

 This error is almost always seen when the device is not put into BSL mode correctly.
 Please follow the [instructions here](/radio-docs/bsl/#how-to-enter-bsl-mode) and try again.

 ## zigbee2mqtt Issues